Double-clutching (technique)

 Double-clutching (also called double de-clutching outside of the United States) is a method of shifting gears used primarily for vehicles with an unsynchronized manual transmission, such as commercial trucks and specialty vehicles.
 While double clutching is not necessary in a vehicle that has a synchronized manual transmission, the technique can be advantageous for smoothly downshifting in order to accelerate and, when done correctly, it reduces wear on the synchronizers, which act to equalize transmission input and output speeds to allow downshifting.

 With this method, instead of disengaging the clutch (pressing the clutch pedal) once and shifting directly to another gear, the driver first engages the transmission in neutral before shifting to the next gear.
 The clutch is depressed and released with each change.
 A related downshifting or engine-speed-matching technique is heel-and-toe shifting, in which the throttle is blipped (i.e. momentarily opened during downshifting) by the driver's heel during braking.

 History

-Before the introduction of transmission synchronizers in 1927, double clutching was a technique required to prevent damage to an vehicle's gearing during shifts.
-Due to its difficulty and often redundancy, due to the advent of synchronized gearing systems, it has largely fallen into disuse in light vehicles.
+Before the introduction of transmission synchronizers in 1927, double clutching was a technique required to prevent damage to a vehicle's gearing during shifts.
+Due to its difficulty and often redundancy, and the advent of synchronized gearing systems, it has largely fallen into disuse in light vehicles.
 However, many tractor units are still supplied with an unsynchronised gearbox which requires a double-clutching technique to be used.